john-hawkins/oagre/README.md

 Status: Functional -
 ```

-A meta-learning model for regression on noisy data with outliers
+A meta-learning model for regression on noisy data with heteroscedasticity.

 This work was initially started in 2017 while working with a large scale
 noisy regression problem.
 The initial experiments were done in R and abandoned